Smart Grid Flexibility Markets – Entering an Era of Localization

 Away from the primary energy markets, technology is now bringing DER management closer to the edge of the grid and away from centralized control rooms.
 Transactive energy trading platforms are moving from pilot to commercial level in energy markets where regulatory conditions allow for it.
 WePower Network has several ongoing large-scale pilots, where grid operators at the distribution level are given a more active role in DER management, allowing the flexibility provider to transact energy locally

-In particular, the UK, the US, Central Europe, Japan (see my previous blog on the Japanese market here) and Australia are current flexibility hotspots.
+In particular, the UK, the US, Central Europe, Japan and Australia are current flexibility hotspots.
 The figure below highlights some of the innovation projects globally.Figure 2: Flexibility projects and pilots

 Europe has a highly integrated grid flexibility market, historically focused on renewable integration and supply-side aggregation and it is starting to adapt to advanced multiservice grid participation services.
 However, Central Europe could benefit from additional market reform including the modification of market rules allowing for simultaneous flexibility procurement, smaller bid volumes and the aggregation of smaller flexibility assets.
 Germany and the UK remain leaders, but other markets are opening up. including Italy, Estonia and Poland.

 In the US, California remains the clear market leader for behind-the-meter battery opportunities, driven by the Self-Generation Incentive Program, acting as primary driver for incentivizing peak load reduction and supporting companies including Stem, Green Charge Networks, Tesla and others.